Designing a more mindful YouTube experience

 Reduce screen time and encourage viewers to take breaks, while ensuring creators receive engagement and compensation.

-It's difficult to significantly change how the platform works without impacting its revenue or harming the user experience, especially without more in-depth business understanding.
-However, there are smaller changes that can reduce distractions on the platform and encourage users to manage their screen time:
+With close to 3 billion active users worldwide, YouTube still benefits if some spend less time on the platform.
+Its entertainment and education values and the long-standing brand name are competitive factors that emerging platforms can't benefit from.
+While it's difficult to significantly change how the platform works without impacting its revenue or harming the user experience, there are smaller changes that can reduce distractions on the platform and encourage users to manage their screen time:

 A redesign of the Home feed to place more focus on the search function.